top of page

 September-November 2011

-3-month voluntary basis with Prof Russell Gray & Prof Alex Taylor; 4 publications on New Caledonian crow cognition.
+3-month voluntary role with Prof Russell Gray & Prof Alex Taylor; 4 publications on wild and temporarily captive New Caledonian crow cognition in New Caledonia.

 Avian Research Coordinator, Qualified Animal Keeper, Animal Trainer